pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

     SQL Egress is an [experimental feature](../../../contributing/supported-releases/#experimental){target=_blank}.

 Pachyderm already implements [egress to object storage](../export-data-egress){target=_blank} as an optional egress field in the pipeline specification.
 Similarly, our **SQL egress** lets you seamlessly export data from a Pachyderm-powered pipeline output repo to an SQL database.

-Specifically, we help you connect to a remote database and push the content of CSV files to the **exchange tables** of your choice, matching their column names and casting their content into their respective SQL datatype.
+Specifically, we help you connect to a remote database and push the content of CSV files to **interface tables**, matching their column names and casting their content into their respective SQL datatype.
+Interface tables are intermediate tables between Pachyderm and your data warehouse.
 The content of those tables matches the content of the latest output commit of your pipeline.
-A new output commit will trigger a delete of all exchange tables before the insertion of new values.
+A new output commit will trigger a delete of all exchange tables before inserting more recent values.

 As of today, we support the following drivers: